A Selection of the Top Israeli Cookbooks.

 The first cookbook from the Ottolenghi restaurant chain published in 2008 was inspired by Yotam Ottolenghi and Sami Tamimi‘s childhoods in West and East Jerusalem respectively.
 The book was relaunched in 2016 with new text introducing each recipe.

-Other cookbooks by Ottolenghi include Ottolenghi Simple, Nopi, Plenty More and Plenty.
-Ottolenghi’s latest book Flavour is due to be released in September 2020 and is available for pre-sale.
-Sami Tamimi recently published Falastin, a love letter to Palestinian food.
+Other cookbooks by Ottolenghi include Ottolenghi Simple, Nopi, Plenty, Plenty More and Sweet.
+Ottolenghi’s latest book Flavour was published September 2020 and is available.
+In May 2020, Sami Tamimi published Falastin, a love letter to Palestinian food.

 - Breaking Breads by Uri Scheft